crappistmartin/crappistmartin.github.io/source/_posts/2015-04-12-heygate-viability-assessment-finally-revealed.md

 [^1]: The Tribunal ruled that Lend Lease could withold its financial model in appendix 22 of the viability assessment and commercial information relating to Lend Lease's negotiations with other businesses - see paras 55 & 56 of the [decision notice](http://heygatewashome.org/img/FirstTierDecisionHeygate.pdf) respectively.

+[^2]: Southwark's policy requires 35% affordable housing, 50% of which must be social rented (i.e. 17.5% of the total number of new Heygate homes (2,469) = 432).

 [^3]: See page 2 of Lend Lease's [2013 annual report](http://phx.corporate-ir.net/External.File?item=UGFyZW50SUQ9MjA0NTA3fENoaWxkSUQ9LTF8VHlwZT0z&t=1) - para 3 (Integrated Property Model)